ufz/ogs/web/content/docs/tutorials/bhe_meshing/notebook-bhe_meshing.md

 if check_file:
     print("Creation of BHE mesh in Gmsh format was successful.")
 else:
-    raise Exception("Error!
-Gmsh file is not properly created in the BHE meshing tutorial.")
+    msg = "Error!
+Gmsh file is not properly created in the BHE meshing tutorial." raise Exception(msg)
 ```

 In this step, we will investigate the number of nodes, lines, prisms, and Material ID of the created mesh file, to validate if it is created properly for simulation.